kashyapakshay/wearable-gpt-experiment/README.md

 (Mounted on a pair of headphones here)

-This code is nowhere near production-grade and was only written for fun.
+This code was only written for fun.
 Hope it gets someone out there a headstart.

 -----